centrica-engineering/nucleus-docs/docs/foundations/illustrations.md

 ### Illustration creation guidelines

-- We make sure that a similar illustration is not already in use.
+* We make sure that a similar illustration is not already in use.
-- Use the illustration grid to ensure consistency with current icons.
+* Use the illustration grid to ensure consistency with current icons.
-- We make sure illustration works across different sizes.
+* We make sure illustration works across different sizes.
-- Design clean and simple forms using our shapes.
+* Design clean and simple forms using our shapes.
-- Use flat shapes over 3d forms, depth can be added through the use of gradients.
+* Use flat shapes over 3d forms.
-- Use consistent gradients and colours.
-Do not use multiply when using opacity.
+* Use consistent flat colours.
+Do not use multiply blend modes or opacities.
-- Rounded corners should make icon feel friendly, not childish.
+* Rounded corners should make icon feel friendly, not childish.

 ### Illustration grid